danieldafoe/danieldafoe/README.md

 I'm Daniel Dafoe, an inclusive web designer and developer from Earth.
 I've worked as a quality assurance tester, front-end developer, and a designer.
 Creating web experiences everyone can use is dearly important to me.

-- 🔭 I’m currently working on a React + Next.js application very similar to https://lawsofux.com, but for software design patterns.
+- 🔭 I’m currently working on setting up a blog using Gatsby to allow me to write about a signifcant life change coming soon.
-- 📚 I’m currently studying English, Linguistics, and Philosophy part-time at the University of Toronto.
+- 📚 I’m currently studying Linguistics, Philosophy, and English part-time at the University of Toronto.
 - 🌱 I’m currently learning American Sign Language.
+I know over 100 words and phrases.
 - ⚡ Fun fact: I've sold nearly 500 items on Redbubble.
 - 😄 Pronouns: He/him